 How do I sign up for an online or in-person training?

 Here is the list of online and in person trainings we are offering.
-Once you have selected the training you want to attend, scroll down, and fill out your information.
-Once you have done this, click the submit button and you will receive an email confirmation to the email address provided.
+Once you have selected the training you want to attend, you will be prompted to fill out your information.
+Once you have completed this form, you will receive an email confirmation to the email address provided.
 Please make sure to check your spam folder if you don’t see it in your inbox.

 Where can I see the upcoming online and in person trainings?

 Can I register more than one person to an online or in-person training?

 Yes, once you click on the training you want to attend, you will scroll down to begin entering your information.
 You will see an option for registering more than one person.
 If you are registering more than 3 people, please contact our Training Program Coordinator, Andreina Phelan at: firstname.lastname@example.org